cjornes/reading-notes/Coder-Computer.md

    fatigue </li> <li> The ability to choose from a healthy selection of extensions available when you need them. </li> </ol>

-## Using the software that already comes with your computer
+## Using the software that already comes with your computer.

 <ul> <li> Every computer comes with it's own text editor </li>
    <li> For windows computers, the text editor that comes with